gregoryg/mlworkbench-docs/README.md

 For a quick start, feel free to skip the Overview section and jump to [Getting Started](https://github.com/tg-bill/mlworkbench-docs#getting-started) directly.

+**Note**: The current version only supports model training.
+Model tuning and hosting will come soon but they are beyond the scope of the current version.

 ## System Overview

 The ML Workbench V1 contains 3 major components.